 Let’s go over the key takeaway.

-Key Takeaway for Fire Departments and Mobile Integrated Healthcare
+Key Takeaway for Fire Departments Role in Mobile Integrated Healthcare

-Fire departments can make mobile integrated healthcare work.
+Fire departments role in mobile integrated healthcare can make communities healthier.
 From California to Massachusetts, there has been evidence that fire departments can and will make a lasting impact on patients’ lives through community outreach.

 Not only that, but these programs can reduce the workload on emergency crews, de-clog emergency departments, and give crews more control over their day.